kubeflow/kfp-tekton/developer_guide.md

     Now go ahead and access the pipeline in the Kubeflow dashboard.
 It should be accessible from the istio-ingressgateway which is the
     `<public_ip>:31380`

-    Once you have the Kubeflow pipeline running with Tekton, then install the [KFP-Tekton DSL](/sdk/README.md) and start building your own pipelines.
+    Once you have Kubeflow pipelines running with Tekton, then install the [KFP-Tekton DSL](/sdk/README.md) and start building your own pipelines.